funktor/funktor.github.io/_posts/2025-07-27-parallelizing-non-parallelizable-algorithms-gpu.markdown

                            = BLOCK_WIDTH*(1-1/2^K)
 ```
 <br/><br/>
+Assuming that only Q threads per block can run in parallel (due to resource constraints), then the run-time complexity for the Brent-Kung algorithm per block is `BLOCK_WIDTH*(1-1/2^K)/Q`.
+In the case where we have sufficient resources then Q=BLOCK_WIDTH, then run-time complexity is `1-1/2^K` where K is defined as above.<br/><br/>
+Thus, in the worst case where Q is a small constant as compared to N, the run time complexity is `O(N)`.
+In the best case it is almost O(1).
+But rarely we will see this because there are other overheads in the process such as syncing threads per block, syncing threads across blocks etc. which is where most time goes into.
+As number of elements increases, number of threads required also increases and thus syncing the threads increases in complexity.<br/><br/>
-The above algorithm can be improved by using thread coarsening as shown below.
+The above algorithms can be improved by using thread coarsening as shown below.
 Each thread is responsible for calculating the prefix sums for COARSE_FACTOR number of elements.
 The full code using thread coarsening for Brent-Kung algorithm is shown below:
 ```cpp
 #define BLOCK_WIDTH 1024
 #define COARSE_FACTOR 8